MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M03-Unit 4 Configure an ExpressRoute Gateway.md

 Each virtual network can have only one virtual network gateway per gateway type.
 For example, you can have one virtual network gateway that uses -GatewayType VPN, and one that uses -GatewayType ExpressRoute.

-In this exercise, you learn how to:
+In this exercise, you will:

-- Create a VNet and a gateway subnet.
++ Task 1: Create the VNet and gateway subnet
-- Create Virtual Network gateway.
++ Task 2: Create the virtual network gateway

-## **Create the VNet and gateway subnet**
+## Task 1: Create the VNet and gateway subnet

 1. On any Azure Portal page, in **Search resources, services and docs**, enter virtual network, and then select **Virtual networks** from the results.